schlafly/crowdsource/README.md

 TODO:
  * flags based on flags in central pixel of DQ file
  * convert matrix construction step to Cython
   - not clear how big the win is (25%?), have to find a good interpolation package in C/C++ to link to.
 Maybe possible to use the numpy one, but sounds like a bad idea?
  * increase match radius to at least ~0.375"; this is 0.25"* 7.5 / 5, 7.5 pix is roughly our worst seeing.
  * During average flux computation, when encountering multiple sources within 1 match radius of a single object, do something.
    Options:
    - sum the fluxes
    - flag both detections; don't use their fluxes in averaging!

 Improvements:
 * consider multiple images simultaneously (major change)
 * allow PSF to vary (significant change)
   - seems necessary to do better photometry (~2% level)
-    - could require:
-        - change the convolution kernel?  significance_image needs to know the PSF, but this is probably deeply second-order
+  - could require change the convolution kernel?  significance_image needs to know the PSF, but this is probably deeply second-order
-        - ?
 * improve sky background estimation
   - reject regions around stars?
   - model background as sum of power law & Gaussian distributions?

 My sense has been that the biggest problem is that we _have_ to do small scale sky corrections to deal with the wings of very bright stars, very bright stars off the focal plane, dust-associated diffuse light, etc.  Looking only in small regions, it's hard to imagine that a more sophisticated fit will actually be a good idea.
 In practice, I guess we need to assess how bad our sky subtraction is actually doing by comparison of the photometry with much deeper data.